RaynerGWH/Parade/README.md

 # 🎭 Parade Card Game (G2T5)

-*"Channeling the wonder and whimsy of nerdy CS minds to bring you a console strategy game where luck collides with logic, and minds duel — one parade at a time!*
+*Parading the wonder and playfulness of nerdy CS minds, presenting a console strategy game where probability meets planning, and prepared players prevail—one parade at a time!*

 ![App Screenshot](images/parade_banner.png)

-Our Java project brings the captivating card game **"Parade"** onto a virtual console playground!
+Programming in Java, our project provides the popular card game "Parade" in a polished virtual console playground!

-This game is about understanding **when to risk it**, **when to hold back**, and **when to sacrifice**.
-It's not simply about showing off beautiful colors.
-We also delved deep into card game logic, how to compute the scores, and cute gamified console UIs while working on this project.
+Parade play prioritizes predicting when to push forward, when to pause, and when to pay penalties.
+Perfecting not just pretty patterns, we pondered over precise card game logic, point calculations, and polished console UIs while producing this project.

 ---

-## 👥 Group Members
+## 👥 Parade Participants

 1. GOH WOON HONG RAYNER
 2. KHOO KAR XING